Research Projects

 Topology Control for Mobile Ad Hoc Networks

 Topology control for energy conservation has largely been examined only for ad hoc networks with stationary nodes (e.g., most sensor networks).
-This project devises new topology control algorithms and related strategies that take mobility into account and quantifies trade-offs between energy conservation, degree of mobility, and connectivity.
+This project seeks to develop new topology control algorithms and related strategies that take mobility into account and quantifies trade-offs between energy conservation, degree of mobility, and connectivity.

 Fair Packet Scheduling Algorithms in the Internet